Smithfield - Elizabeth North

 In terms of cultural diversity, Smithfield - Elizabeth North records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Smithfield - Elizabeth North had a cultural diversity index above average, with 22.2% of its population born overseas and 12.7% speaking a language other than English at home.
-Christianity was the predominant religion in Smithfield - Elizabeth North as of 2021, comprising 34.3% of its population.
-However, Islam showed an overrepresentation with 3.9%, compared to the Greater Adelaide average of 4.0%.
+Smithfield - Elizabeth North had a cultural diversity index above the average, with 22.2% of its population born overseas and 12.7% speaking a language other than English at home.
+Christianity was the predominant religion in Smithfield - Elizabeth North, comprising 34.3% of the population.
+However, Islam was overrepresented compared to Greater Adelaide, making up 3.9% versus 3.0%.

 Frequently Asked Questions - Diversity